Andy Williams: Awards and achievements

+His version of Silver Bells was also featured in the 2025 film Novocaine.

 Discography

 Andy Williams' extensive discography began with the release of the 1948 single "Jubilee" as a member of the Williams Brothers alongside Kay Thompson.
 He recorded his first solo album, Andy Williams Sings Steve Allen, eight years later, and remained active in the music industry for the next 56 years, completing 43 studio albums, alongside compilation albums and more.